opennetworkinglab/ngsdn-tutorial/EXERCISE-8.md

 traffic to the UEs, and the eNodeB, expecting to receive the same traffic but GTP-encapsulated.

-On a new terminal window, start the [send-udp.py] script on the `pdn` host:
+In a new terminal window, start the [send-udp.py] script on the `pdn` host:

     $ util/mn-cmd pdn /mininet/send-udp.py
     Sending 5 UDP packets per second to 17.0.0.1...